GoOrit-Anima/stitch-spelling-app-anima/README.md

 ```
 npm run build
 ```
-Or Deply to Netlify (You will need to sign up)
+Or Deply to Netlify (You will need to sign up) and authorize on GitHub